Functional Gaussian approximations on Hilbert-Poisson spaces: Statement of main results

 where, for each $1 \leq q \leq N$, $S_q$ is the covariance operator of $F_q$.
 Finally, we will denote by $f_{q,i} \in \mathfrak{H}^{\otimes q}$ the kernel of $F_{q,i} = \left\langle F_q,k_i \right\rangle_K = I_q \left( f_{q,i} \right)$.

 Our first main result provides a quantitative bound on the distance between the law of $X$ and a centered $K$-valued Gaussian random variable $Z$ in terms of the first four moments of $X$.

-\begin{theorem} Assume $X$ is a $K$-valued random variable as described above with finite fourth moment, i.e., $\E{\norm{X}_K^4}<\infty$.
+\begin{theorem} Assume $X$ is a $K$-valued random variable as described above such that for every $1\leq q\leq N$, $F_q$ has finite fourth moment, i.e., $\E{\norm{F_q}_K^4}<\infty$.
 Then, letting $Z$ be a centered Gaussian random variable on $K$ with covariance operator $S'$, the following estimate holds